 But it’s not a simple question.

-According to controversial rulings by the Supreme Court of the United States, the islands are an unincorporated territory of the United States – a territory that has not been made a full and permanent part of the country.
-The U.S. Constitution provides simply for territories.
-The Supreme Court invented the concept that some could be territories and still not be a part of the U.S.
+According to controversial rulings by the Supreme Court of the United States, the islands are an unincorporated territory of the United States.
+That means a territory that has not been made a full and permanent part of the country.
+The U.S. Constitution mentions territories, saying that Congress can make all the rules applying to a territory of the United States.
+The Supreme Court invented the concept of unincorporated territories: territories belonging to the U.S. but still not a part of the United States.

 Puerto Rico has been a U.S. territory since 1898, when the United States took Puerto Rico, along with the Philippines and Guam, and liberated Cuba from Spain.